Prince Harry Gives Passionate Speech At Secret Google Camp Climate Change Conference In Front Of A-List Celebs

 In addition to the Duke of Sussex, other A-list celebrities, including Harry Styles, Katy Perry, Bradley Cooper, Naomi Campbell, and Leonardo DiCaprio, flew into Sicily for the event focused on global warming and how companies and individuals are taking steps to become more green.

 Ironically, more than 110 private jets were scheduled to arrive at Palermo for the three-day conference, while others supposedly rode in on private yachts.
-The Buckingham Palace and spokespeople for Prince Harry refused to comment on how he arrived to the event.
+The Buckingham Palace and spokespeople for Prince Harry refused to comment on how he arrived at the event.

-It was rumored that Barack Obama was among those attending the conference, although his attendance was not confirmed.
+It was rumored that Barack Obama was among those attending the conference, although his presence was not confirmed.
 However, Orlando Bloom, Stella McCartney, Diane Von Furstenberg, and Gayle King were all confirmed to have been seen arriving at the Verdura Resort in Sicily for the welcome dinner, which took place this past Monday.

-The band Coldplay gave a performance at the final night dinner on Wednesday while Spanish singer-songwriter Rosalia also performed for the attendees.
+The band Coldplay gave a performance at the final night’s dinner on Wednesday, while Spanish singer-songwriter Rosalia also performed for the attendees.

 #PrinceHarry 'Gives BAREFOOT SPEECH' At SECRETIVE #Google Camp #ClimateChange Conference In #Italyhttps://t.co/SkWys7LMD1 #ClimateChangeScam #Trump #MAGA #UKIP #BrexitParty #NWO #Globalism #Rothschild #Soros #GoldmanSachs